workflowable/workflowable/docs/processes.md

 ```

 #### Dispatching Workflow Processes

-Workflow processes are dispatched to the queue by the command `php artisan workflowable:process-runs`.
-If you need to
-dispatch a workflow process manually, you can do so as follows:
+Workflow processes are dispatched to the queue using the command `php artisan workflowable:process-runs`.
+If you need to dispatch a workflow process manually, use the following:

 ```php
 $workflowProcess = WorkflowProcess::find($workflowProcessId);